davidsneal/simplesharebuttons/readme.txt

 9. Use the widget option to add share buttons!

 == Changelog ==

+= 3.8 =
+* CSS now only shows when it is required (thanks goes out to https://github.com/emilyljohnson)
+* Add rel="nofollow" option added
+* Add different text for the widget area if you wish
+* Flattr bug fix, and title added (thanks to https://github.com/Sena for that)
+* Remove 'tooltip' style hover to share text link
+* Fix more validation errors, please check any custom CSS you may have applied to links with IDs

+= 3.7 =
+* Error reporting on if WP_DEBUG is set to true
+* Share text no longer links to simplesharebuttons.com by default
+* There will more improvements for 3.8, this version is a requirement from WordPress

 = 3.6 =
 * Errors removed, too many thousands of different possible server configurations out there!